corcra/metamap_parser/README.md

 ## What is MetaMap?

-[MetaMap - A Tool For Recognizing UMLS Concepts in Text](https://metamap.nlm.nih.gov/) [UMLS: Unified Medical Language System](https://www.nlm.nih.gov/research/umls/)

-Basically, it takes free text and identifies UMLS concepts in that text.
+It takes free text and identifies UMLS concepts in that text.
 These concepts are identified using CUIs - concept unique identifiers.
+For more, see below:

+[MetaMap - A Tool For Recognizing UMLS Concepts in Text](https://metamap.nlm.nih.gov/)

+[UMLS: Unified Medical Language System](https://www.nlm.nih.gov/research/umls/)

 ## What does the script do?